Picking The Perfect Venue for Your Nigerian Wedding: 33 questions to ask

 18. Easy access for guests with disabilities.
 If you have an old grandma who uses a wheel chair, it’s important to consider guests with disabilities when picking the perfect venue.

 19. Ask about their restrooms, how many they have and if they have separate restrooms for female and male guests.
+And also if they have cleaners for the restrooms and hall.

 Questions about decorations